hishizuka/pizero_bikecomputer/doc/software_installation.md

 #### THINGSBOARD_API section

 If you want to use ThingsBoard dashboard, set your `token` of the Thingboard device access token.
+You can also override `server`, and `status` stores the current on/off state.

 ### state.pickle